 After all, the best writing ideas come about when we are free to explore the world around us!

 Take a look

 As I mentioned, we’re using the Jot It Down! program.
-It’s designed for 5-8-year-olds.
-The program is developmentally designed for this age range.
-It’s not dummied down, nor is it overly complex.
+It’s designed and developed for 5-8-year-olds.
+With that said – it’s not dummied down, nor is it overly complex.
 I found it perfect for my six-year-old, and looking back to when my eldest was seven or eight – this would have worked wonderfully with her too.

 As I mentioned above, there are three sections to the Jot It Down! program: